 - Noise-Reducing Ear Muffs – All he needs is a toddler bomber jacket.
 It’s Tiny Top Gun.

-- Headphones – So he can listen to Daniel Tiger tunes instead.
+- Headphones – So he can listen to his favorite Daniel Tiger tunes.

 So Proudly We Hailed: